Viva! launched its campaign against ostrich meat in 1996 and Tesco was our first target, being the nation’s largest supplier of this meat.

 Waitrose Supermarkets have dropped the sale of ostrich meat from all its stores.

-This dramatic change in policy was faxed through to Viva! today, Friday 26 February.
+We planned a Day of Action outside Waitrose.
+As we were driving to the press call outside their flagship store, they had a dramatic change in policy which was faxed through to Viva! today, Friday 26 February.

 Waitrose claim the decision was taken because of ‘supplier difficulties’ but the timing was clearly designed to pre-empt a national media photo call outside the company’s prestigious Finchley Road store.
 Members of Viva!, dressed in dull grey suits and with sand buckets over their heads, were to carry the slogan – ‘Waitrose management – hiding from ostrich cruelty’.
 It was to be followed by a national day of action against Waitrose by Viva! groups across Britain on Saturday 27 February.
 Waitrose conceded defeat just half-an-hour before the press call.